SSWConsulting/SSW.Rules.Content/rules/spec-do-you-know-what-is-the-relative-worth-of-your-customers-specifications-there-are-5-levels/rule.md

 ---

 Different clients will have different levels of documentation on what they want to be built.
-You need to be ready to do a spec review for any one of the following 5 possible cases:
+You need to be ready to do a spec review for any one of the following possible cases:

 <!--endintro-->

-**Types of specifications** - There are 5 levels:
+There are 5 levels/types of Specifications:

 ### 1. I have an idea...